Goutte/git-spend/README.md

 Collect, addition and return all the `/spend` and `/spent` time-tracking directives in git commit messages.

-> This only looks at the `git log` of the currently checked out branch.
+> This looks at the `git log` of the currently checked out branch of the working directory.

 **TLDR; JUST [DOWNLOAD LINUX/MAC](https://github.com/Goutte/gitime/releases/latest/download/gitime) — [DOWNLOAD WINDOWS](https://github.com/Goutte/gitime/releases/latest/download/gitime.exe)**

 ### Example of a parsed commit

+Say you are in the directory of a project with one commit like so :

 ```
 feat(crunch): implement a nice feature